WrittenGames/WebsiteBundle/README.markdown

 * table - (mandatory) the table which to be queried
 * valueColumn - (mandatory) the string column to be queried for
 * keyColumn - (optional) the key column, default is 'id'
-* returns - (optional) whether or not pressing enter on a value containing input field submits the container form
+* returns - (optional) whether or not pressing Enter on a value containing input field submits the container form
 * onSelected - (optional) callback for selection of an item, takes the following parameters: id, value, element
 * onSubmit - (optional) callback for submitting the container form by pressing Enter, takes the following parameters: id, value, element
 * url - (optional) if you want to use your own controller, use this option to set its URL